Sanglorian/orcus/Orcus Advanced Options - current.md

 **Versatile Stride:** You ignore difficult terrain.

 **Vigor:** Add your Constitution modifier to your recovery value.

+**Wandering Charge:** When you charge, you do not need to move in a straight line.

 **X Defense:** +1 ancestry bonus to Fortitude, Reflex or Will defense.